Quandela/Perceval/docs/source/algorithms.rst

 Remote processors
 ^^^^^^^^^^^^^^^^^

-RemoteProcessor class is the entry point for sending a computation on a remote platform (that can be a simulator or a QPU).
-An access token on Quandela Cloud with rights to run on any existing platform is required to follow this tutorial:
+``RemoteProcessor`` class is the entry point for sending a computation on a remote platform (a simulator or a QPU).
-:ref:`Remote computing with Perceval`
+`Quandela Cloud <https://cloud.quandela.com>`_ is a publicly available cloud service with available QPUs and simulators.
+An access token on the selected service is required to connect to a remote platform (e.g an access token to Quandela Cloud with rights is required to follow this tutorial: :ref:`Remote computing with Perceval`).

-No processor is able to execute all types of command.
+A given processor is only able to support some specific types of commands related to its hardware implementation.
 For instance, a real QPU is natively able to sample output detections, but not to compute probabilities of output states versus an input state.
+Hardware constraints might also enforce the coincidence counting type, or the type of detection (threshold detection or photon number resolving).

-When creating a RemoteProcessor, you can query its capabilities
+When creating a ``RemoteProcessor``, you can query its capabilities

 >>> token_qcloud = 'YOUR_API_KEY'
 >>> remote_simulator = RemoteProcessor("sim:ascella", token_qcloud)
 >>> print(remote_simulator.available_commands)
 ['probs']

-This means, `sim:ascella` is only able to answer to `probs` commands (i.e. compute the probability of all output states given an input state).
+This means `sim:ascella` is only able to natively answer to `probs` commands (i.e. compute the probability of all output states given an input state).

 Work with algorithms
 --------------------

-All algorithms take either a local or a remote processor as parameter, in order to work on it.
-A ``Processor`` runs simulations on the local computer while a ``RemoteProcessor`` turns Perceval into a client of the Quandela Cloud server, and the computation is performed on the selected platform.
+All algorithms take either a local or a remote processor as parameter, in order to perform a task.
+A ``Processor`` runs simulations on the local computer while a ``RemoteProcessor`` turns Perceval into the client of a remote service like Quandela Cloud, and the computation is performed on the selected platform.

 However, for user experience, an algorithm has the same behavior be it run locally or remotely: every call to an algorithm command returns a ``Job`` hiding this complexity.